Rolling Loud

+For the 2026 film set at the festival, see Rolling Loud: The Movie.

 Rolling Loud is an international hip hop music festival which has been held in Asia, North America, South America, Europe, and Australia.
 Established in 2015, it is "one of the biggest festivals in the world" according to Complex, while Billboard called it "the be-all of hip-hop festivals".
 In 2019, an estimated 210,000 people attended the event in Miami.

 History

 The festival was founded in 2015 by Matt Zingler and Tariq Cherif, who met in elementary school in Hollywood, Florida.
 Once in high school, the pair began organizing and promoting parties which "leaned heavily on a mix of Southern and Midwestern rap".
 They moved on to professional live music events in 2010, beginning with an after-party headlined by Rick Ross.
 By the summer of 2013, they were hosting monthly events in Miami featuring up-and-coming artists like Travis Scott and Kendrick Lamar.
 The pair also promoted artists from Florida's burgeoning SoundCloud rap scene under the brand name Dope Entertainment before noticing the need for a genre-specific music festival.

-The first Rolling Loud took place in Miami, Florida in February 2015 and featured artists such as Schoolboy Q, Juicy J, Currensy, and Action Bronson in the one-day event.
+The first Rolling Loud took place in Miami in February 2015 and featured artists such as Schoolboy Q, Juicy J, Currensy, and Action Bronson in the one-day event.
 It took place at Soho Studios in the Wynwood district of the city, though the venue was temporarily flooded during the event due to rain.

 In 2016, Rolling Loud was held at the larger Mana Wynwood convention center and featured Ty Dolla $ign, Young Thug, and Future as the headlining acts.

 In 2017, Rolling Loud moved to Bayfront Park in Downtown Miami.
 Since 2018, it has been hosted at Hard Rock Stadium in Miami Gardens.
 2017 was also the year the festival expanded to other cities with the inaugural editions of Rolling Loud Bay Area and Rolling Loud Southern California.

 In 2019 Rolling Loud added Rolling Loud Australia in Sydney, Australia and Rolling Loud NYC to their list of host cities.
 In the same year, they announced Rolling Loud’s first European festival would take place in Portugal and would be held in July, 2020.